datacarpentry/cloud-genomics/episodes/03-beta-connecting-to-remote-issue.md

 ---
-title: "Connecting to Remote Instance"
+title: "Connecting to a Remote Instance"
 teaching: 0
 exercises: 0
 questions: